-It’s hard to imagine coffee going to waste.
+It is hard to imagine coffee going to waste.
 Unfortunately, no matter how much we try to stop it, the loss of coffee happens from time to time.
-For those who enjoy grinding their own coffee beans at home, you may find yourself with stale beans that you just don’t feel comfortable adding to your morning brew.
+For those who enjoy grinding their coffee beans at home, you may find yourself with stale beans that you just don’t feel comfortable adding to your morning brew.
 But what can you do with the loss?
 Can you compost whole coffee beans?
 Luckily, the answer to that question is yes, you can!
 Continue reading to learn more.

 What Is Compost?

 If you’re both a coffee and a plant lover, you may be curious about compost and what it is.
-According to the EPA, compost is organic material you can add to the soil to help your plants grow better.
+According to the EPA, compost is an organic material you can add to the soil to help your plants grow better.
 Compost also helps keep landfills cleaner by reusing materials that often end up there.
 Scraps of food and waste from our yards, unfortunately, make up 30% of what our landfills are comprised of.
 By using these materials as compost instead, we can help with the issue of having places to leave the country’s waste.

 When it comes to composting at home for your plants, there are two ways you can do it.
 Backyard composting is done by having a small pile or bin to add the waste to.
 This form is done outside so that it’s easier to add the yard materials as you have them.
 The other method is to compost inside the home using special bins.
 Luckily, a proper compost bin won’t attract insects or rodents.
 They also won’t smell.
 If they do, you’ve added something you shouldn’t have.